 In more than two decades of working with professionals on 50+ job searches, we have found that our clients end up doing as well or better economically in their new careers as they were doing in their former careers.

-Some of our older clients are in a slightly different position than those in their 50s or early 60s — they don’t want to continue putting in the hellaciously long hours each week that they have been working, but they still want to continue to work hard on interesting challenges, solve difficult problems, and apply their skills and experience to a worthwhile purpose.
+Some of our older clients, those 65 and up, are in a slightly different position than those in their 50s or early 60s — they don’t want to continue putting in the hellaciously long hours each week that they have been working, but they still want to continue to work hard on interesting challenges, solve difficult problems, and apply their skills and experience to a worthwhile purpose.

 Some of these clients will go into related fields in law or business.
 Others may head toward consulting.
 Still others will look to get into entirely new career areas like non-profit work, turning a beloved hobby into a new career, or teaching.
 That process works both ways — many people from the academic world come to us for help in finding new jobs for teachers over 50.